Select Page

 Workshops

 Covering concerns of the practitioner/educator/researcher, these remain an anchor of the Convention.
-Workshops are offered on Friday and Saturday, are 3 hours long, and are generally limited to 60 attendees.
+Workshops are offered on Friday and Saturday, are three hours long, and are generally limited to 60 attendees.
 Participants in these Workshops can earn 3 continuing education credits per workshop.

 Master Clinician Seminars (MCS)